GabsEdits/aploe/docs/index.md

 ## Configuration

 Aplóe is designed to be as easy to use as possible, with a simple configuration that can be easily customized.
 Each project based on Aplóe should provide an `aploe.config.mts` where the basic configuration is stored.

-(This is a work in progress)
+**It's currently not implemented, but it's planned for the future, as the project is still in development.**

 ## Structure

-Aplóe consists of a collection of components that can be easily customized with just a single item, ensuring that's it's as low-maintenance as possible.
+Aplóe offers a wide range of customizable components.
+With just a single element, you can easily customize these components to suit your needs.
 Here's an example:

 ```vue
 <CarData